Helen Longworth

 Helen Longworth (born 11 December 1976 in Preston, Lancashire) is a British actress.

 She has appeared in many radio plays including playing the character of Zofia in six series of On Mardle Fen, Susie Dean in The Good Companions and Marina in Pericles.
 Also in A Song For Edmond Shakespeare (2005) and The Pattern of Painful Adventures (2008), both fictional treatments of the life of William Shakespeare.

-Her TV appearances include Hollyoaks, Heartbeat, Emmerdale, "Coronation Street" and "Doctors".
+Her TV appearances include Hollyoaks, Heartbeat, Emmerdale, Coronation Street and Doctors.

 Longworth has appeared as a lead vocalist with rock band Heroes of She.

-She previously played the recurring character of Hannah Riley, an agricultural student who worked with pigs, in the radio show, The Archers, aired on BBC Radio 4.
-She returned to the role, now as the deputy manager of a pig unit, in mid 2018.
+She has played the recurring character of Hannah Riley in the radio show, The Archers, aired on BBC Radio 4 since mid 2018.